discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 ### Sustained Healing
 Every summoning of Illusions heals allies within a 360 radius.

-Following the Basics above, already covers most of your sustained heal.
+Following the basics above, already covers most of your sustained heal.

 Cast <Skill name="Mantra of Recovery"/> whenever it gets back up to 2 charges, to make use of the
 <Boon name="Regeneration"/> provided by <Trait name="Metaphysical Rejuvenation"/>.

-<Trait name="Restorative Mantras"/> and <Trait name="All's Well That Ends Well"/> add up to that, as most of your utility skill choices are going to fall into that category.
+<Trait name="Restorative Mantras"/> and <Trait name="All's Well That Ends Well"/> adds up to that, as most of your utility skill choices are going to fall into that category.

 ### Burst Heal/Condition Cleanse
 After you initially ramped up your boons, try to safe up on Clones, to shatter these, in case of foreseeable damage threats.